Joseph of Anchieta: Missionary in Brazil

 In 1553, the Jesuits included Anchieta among the third group of their members sent to the Portuguese colony of Brazil, believing that the climate would improve his health.
-After a perilous journey and a shipwreck, Anchieta and his small group arrived in São Vicente, the first village that had been founded in Brazil in 1532.
+After a perilous journey and a shipwreck, Anchieta and his small group of survivors arrived in São Vicente.
+It was the first village to have been founded by the Portuguese in Brazil.
 There he made his first contact with the Tapuia Indians living in the region.

-In late 1553, Manuel da Nóbrega, the first Provincial of the Jesuits in Brazil, sent 13 Jesuits including Anchieta to climb the Serra do Mar to a plateau along the Tietê River that the Indians called piratininga (from Tupi pira "fish" + tininga "drying" – according to Anchieta, more than 12,000 fish could be found drying along the Tietê river floodplains after one of its customary floods).
+In late 1553, Manuel da Nóbrega, the first Provincial of the Jesuits in Brazil, sent 13 Jesuits including Anchieta to climb the Serra do Mar to a plateau along the Tietê River that the Indians called piratininga (from Tupi pira "fish" + tininga "drying" – according to Anchieta, more than 12,000 fish could be found drying along the Tietê River floodplains after one of its customary floods).

 There the Jesuits established a small missionary settlement and celebrated Mass for the first time on 25 January 1554, date of the conversion of Saint Paul, according to tradition.
 That date is now celebrated as the founding of São Paulo.
 Anchieta and his Jesuit colleagues began their efforts to instruct the native people in the rudiments of Christianity and convert them, while also introducing basic education in other subjects.
 He taught Latin to the Indians, began to learn their language, Old Tupi, and started compiling a dictionary and a grammar.
 Their mission settlement, the Jesuit College of São Paulo of Piratininga, soon developed into a small population center.

-Anchieta and Nóbrega had long opposed the way the Portuguese colonists were treating the Indians and had a serious conflict about it with Duarte da Costa, who served as second Governor-General of Brazil from 1553 to 1558.
-They nevertheless supported the Portuguese against their French rivals in establishing claims to Brazil and welcomed the support of Portuguese authorities against the Huguenot Protestants whom the French at times welcomed to their settlements.
-In fact, the two Jesuits saw the French colony as a generally Protestant enterprise, ignoring its Catholic components and making no distinction between Lutherans and Calvinists.
-Anchieta recognized that violence could be necessary to create the conditions for evangelizing the indigenous inhabitants and later praised the colony's third Governor General, Mem de Sá (1500–1572), for what he accomplished in killing large numbers of Amerindians.
+Anchieta and Nóbrega had long opposed the way the Portuguese colonists were treating the Indians and had a serious conflict about it with Duarte da Costa.
+He served as second Governor-General of Brazil from 1553 to 1558.
+The Jesuits nevertheless supported the Portuguese against their French rivals in establishing claims to Brazil.
+They welcomed the support of Portuguese authorities against the Huguenot Protestants whom the French at times welcomed to their settlements.

+The two Jesuits perceived the French colony as a generally Protestant enterprise, ignoring its Catholic components and making no distinction between Lutherans and Calvinists.
+Anchieta recognized that violence could be necessary to create the conditions for evangelizing the indigenous inhabitants.
+He later praised the colony's third Governor General, Mem de Sá (1500–1572), for what he accomplished in eliminating cannibalism, even though it was done by killing large numbers of Amerindians.